suvi277/pub_fe-challenge/README.md

 Some things to note:

 * Your solution should work in any modern browser, but you don't need to worry about making it fully cross browser or supporting older browsers.
-* The root of the sections tree has id -1.
+* The root of the sections parentId is 'null'.
 * Simplicity is key.
-* The styling should be functional and readable, but don't worry about making it pretty.
+* The styling should be functional and readable.
 * You can use this file to list any improvements you didn't have time to implement.